When was Brown Founded?

 Students are given the opportunity to investigate a wide variety of topics and experiences, including ones that may not appear to be directly relevant to their area of emphasis.

 Students have the option of pursuing an independent concentration, which they construct with the help of the professors and with their consent, rather than selecting one that is already established in the program.

-In addition to this, although we’re trying to know “When was Brown founded?”, Brown is well-known for its illustrious and extremely competitive Program in Liberal Medical Education (PLME).
+The prestige of the history of Brown and how it was founded shows that Brown is well-known for its illustrious and extremely competitive Program in Liberal Medical Education (PLME).
 Students participating in this eight-year program of undergraduate education and professional studies in medicine spend the first four years of the program working toward either an AB or ScB degree.
 The last four years of the program are spent working toward an MD.

 The Brown-RISD Dual Degree Program is another noteworthy program that is offered.
 Students attend both Brown University and the Rhode Island School of Design (RISD) concurrently over the course of five years, pursuing their academic and artistic interests along the way, and ultimately graduating from both institutions with an AB or ScB from Brown and a BFA from RISD.
 Students must submit an application to both Brown University and RISD, as well as a separate admissions committee for the Brown|RISD Dual Degree program, in order to be considered for participation.

 The Van Wickle Gates, which were a gift to the class of 1876 from Mr. Van Wickle, is considered to be the origin of the first of many traditions that are associated with Brown.